ArpNetworking/metrics-client-doc/README.md

 Changes:
 * Include time offset relative to initTimestamp on each timer sample.
 * Network sink for writing directly to Tsd Aggregator using TCP or UDP.
+* Add shutdown procedure to factory and propgate to sinks and encoders.

 #### 2G